-TL;DR – CBD, or cannabidiol, is one of many different phytocannabinoids within cannabis.
-People use it for the different potential health benefits it offers.
+TL;DR – CBD, or cannabidiol, is one of many different plant chemicals within cannabis plants.
 Our bodies can utilize CBD, thanks to the endocannabinoid system we all have.
 The result is different benefits that may help people cope with the discomforts of life.

 What is CBD?